Unstructured-IO/unstructured-inference/README.md

 ### PaddleOCR

 [PaddleOCR](https://github.com/Unstructured-IO/unstructured.PaddleOCR) is required for table processing for `x86_64` architectures.
-It should bot be installed under MacOS with Apple Silicon cpu.
+It should not be installed under MacOS with Apple Silicon cpu.

 PaddleOCR should be installed using the following instructions.